 Cohabitation disputes can be discussed in mediation, in the collaborative law process, or using solicitor-to-solicitor negotiation techniques and proceedings in court where necessary.

 Please download our information sheet if you would like more details about legal proceedings after the end of a cohabiting relationship.
-Alternatively, you can call Gail, Sue, Adam, Simon, Tricia or Natalie on 01223 443333 for a confidential initial discussion.
+Alternatively, you can call Gail, Sue, Adam, Simon, Tricia or Jeremy on 01223 443333 for a confidential initial discussion.